gazoodle/geckolib/README.md

  - Connection retry needed when pings fail
  - A missing spa is an unusual event not a critical failure, retry connection
  - Handle inMix for lighting control
- - Include Temp decorator in new generator so it's not runtime ...
  - Add API documentation

 ## Done/Fixed in 0.3.24